 Tahini Caesar Salad with Olive Oil Breadcrumbs

 Karen’s ingredient notes

 I’ve worked in enough restaurant kitchens to know that stale slices from the bread basket often get recycled into croutons and tossed into the daily salad.
-No thanks — I’ll pass on that!
+No thanks!

 - Start with a few slices from a loaf of the best crusty bread you can find, add some good olive oil, bake and grind into crumbs.
-You’ll be rewarded with toasty, crunchy, hard-to-stop-eating little nuggets to sprinkle over the salad.
+You’ll be rewarded with toasty, golden little nuggets that are genuinely hard to stop eating.

-- Yield: You’ll have enough dressing to make this salad, plus a little leftover to use as a dip for vegetables, chips just to use as a saucy dip on the side.
-Serve with my baked ziti recipe for a family-style feast!
+- Yield: You’ll have enough dressing to make this salad, plus a little leftover to use as a dip for vegetables, pita chips, or anything that needs a saucy finish on the side.
+Serve with my baked ziti recipe for a family-style feast.

+Tahini Caesar Salad with Olive Oil Breadcrumbs